The worst thing you can do to a team of experts is make them explain themselves in a language designed for amateurs.

 What tangible improvements are they looking for?
 What gaps in the current product offering/security posture/etc. do they see that they want rectified?
 What are their true concerns?

-This will help you weed through all the bullshit they heard on some podcast or from the board about “agile” and “story points” and get to the root of the problem, which is the root of why the work needs to be done.
+This will help you cut through all the bullshit they heard on some podcast or from the board about “agile” and “story points” and get to the root of the problem, which is why the work needs to be done.
 Do not let them turn you against our boy Goodhart (opens in new tab) by making good measures into targets and, therefore, into bad measures.

 People treat project management as some kind of equation to solve when it’s really just about communication.

-The trouble is that communicating effectively is hard and requires more time spent on actually knowing, developing, and trusting people than most companies have the time or energy for because, though it may be more sustainable and powerful in the long run, it doesn’t as easily move the stock price because it doesn’t always translate to a brand new (half-baked) feature that doesn’t make a potential big client sign a contract that doesn’t bump revenue past last year’s numbers.
+The trouble is that communicating effectively is hard and requires more time spent on actually knowing, training, and trusting people than most companies have the time or energy for.

-Over time, taking this approach will make your team happier, give them more time to do what they’re actually good at, and churn out better results than any tacked-on agile shit ever would have.
+Over time, taking this approach will make your team happier, give them more time to do what they’re actually good at, and outperform any version of this story where management got exactly what they asked for.

-But be ready for upper management to see that and, despite the real reasons behind your success, ask you to do 5-10% better year-over-year, killing the soul of your team for the shareholders.
+But be ready for upper management to see that and ask you to do 5-10% better year-over-year, killing the soul of your team for the shareholders.